 Check out these things to avoid when going about researching vehicles.

 - Focusing just on price.
-When factoring the cost of the car, look at more than the bottom line number.
-After you weigh differences of cash vs. financing, take into account that no matter how you pay for your car, there’s always gas, maintenance, repair costs and car insurance to consider.
+When factoring in the cost of the car, look at more than the bottom line number.
+After you weigh the differences between cash vs. financing, take into account that no matter how you pay for your car, there’s always gas, maintenance, repair costs, and car insurance to consider.
 Use this quick tool to figure out Geico car insurance costs.
 Then compare with other insurers before making a final decision.

 - Scams.
 Watch out for selling scams.
 Look out for deals that seem too good to be true.
 If you’re not comfortable, walk away.
 Check out online reviews of small dealerships before shelling out money for a deposit, let alone a car.

 - Fraudulent sellers.
-If a seller doesn’t own the title, find out why.
-Use these tips for spotting fraud and get a vehicle history report from AutoCheck or Carfax before buying a car.
+If a seller doesn’t own the title, find out why and be willing to walk away from the deal.
+Use these tips for spotting fraud and get a vehicle history report from a reputable source like AutoCheck or Carfax before buying a car.

-- Not researching value of current car.
-If part of your deal involves trading in your car, get the estimated Kelley Blue Book value of your existing vehicle before you walk into any dealership.
+- Not researching the value of your current car.
+If part of your deal involves trading in your car, get the estimated value of your existing vehicle before you walk into any dealership.
 That helps you know what the dealership likely will pay you for your trade-in.
-It also helps you when budgeting for the new or used car.
+It also helps you when budgeting for a new or used car.

 - Car dealers with no solid reputation.
 Stick with reputable dealers who treat customers fairly and equitably.
 You can also check dealer ratings on Autotrader and read other online dealer reviews.